TheGoodlike13/liberty_or_death/README.md

 OK.
 With all those commands done, surely we have installed Samba and can proceed?

+Actually, there's a quick fix we must apply first.
+You see, I didn't realize it, but the hostname we used in `hosts` was `DC1`.
+That's because I didn't realize that was the hostname.
+That's because nobody told me and the guide isn't specific enough.

+Anyway, let's hope we're not too late with changing it:

+    192.168.1.7     JANMASHI.goodlike.eu     JANMASHI

 ## Summary in summary

 These are links to summaries throughout the entire document, in order: